Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 12. Click OK to close the Add Spatial Analysis Component dialog box.

-Creating the Spatial Analysis Constrained Grid Component
+Creating the Spatial Analysis Constrained grid component

 A constrained volume grid is one in which the grid points from the reference grid are available only when the spatial condition is satisfied.